Kaylaesmith1/activities-backend-api/README.md

 I have set up six field filters on the events list to filter as follows:

-1. Events whose owners the logged in user is following - This will be the front end 'Feed' page
+1. Events whose owners the logged-in user is following - This will be the front end 'Feed' page

-2. Events which the logged in user has posted interested in - This will combine with filter 3 to be the front end 'My Events' page
+2. Events which the logged-in user has posted interested in - This will combine with filter 3 to be the front end 'My Events' page

-3. Events which the logged in user has posted going to - This will combine with filter 2 to be the front end 'My Events' page
+3. Events which the logged-in user has posted going to - This will combine with filter 2 to be the front end 'My Events' page

 4. All events posted by user - This will be used in the 'Profile' page